chillingstar/limbo/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under custom licenses - see the [LICENSE](LICENSE) file for details.

-## Contributors
-- [Luckless](https://github.com/chillingstar): Lead Developer, designing and developing the app.
-- [Azqupai](https://github.com/azqupai): Project Manager, managing the project and the team.
-- [Yasser](https://github.com/realyasser): Developer, helping on the development of the app.